a plane in the air planning advice

 Since Covid-19 upended the travel industry worldwide, the current guidebook that you may have may not be completely accurate.
 I suggest getting the latest Lonely Planet guide so you are up-to-date on what's available in Ireland.

-Many travel companies, including attractions, have sadly gone out of business because they just couldn’t survive the downturn.
+Many travel companies, including attractions, went out of business because they just couldn’t survive the downturn.

 a small cottage traveling to Ireland in 2021